Medication abortion

-To have a medical abortion (“abortion pill”), the pregnancy must be less than 10 weeks from the first day of your last period.
-We will confirm this with you at your first appointment.
-It’s good to know ahead of time what to expect from a medical abortion and make an informed choice about whether it’s the best option for you.
+To have a medication abortion (“abortion pill”), the pregnancy must be less than 10 weeks from the first day of your last period.
+It’s good to know ahead of time what to expect from a medication abortion and make an informed choice about whether it’s the best option for you.

-There are some important things to know about having an abortion with Mifegymiso (a medical abortion).
+There are some important things to know about having an abortion with Mifegymiso (a medication abortion).
 You can find a comparison between the two different kinds of abortion here.

-This page explains detailed information about the process and the advantages vs disadvantages of medical abortion.
+This page explains detailed information about the process and the advantages vs disadvantages of medication abortion.

 Disadvantages